ebabel-games/magicalhex/RULES.md

 You can just enslave the humans and the animals already living there to do your bidding.

 If another Necromancer has already enslaved the local population, you can easily kill whoever you find with a few spells, but it will be harder to break the other Necromancer's enslavement and impose your own.
 Breaking such a control isn't that hard but it's not automatic.
 However, a Necromancer can also place protective enchantments, traps and demons in strategic positions, which can also make it difficult to take other the domain you are vying to control.

+## Necropolis

+At creation, all Necromancers start in Necropolis, a relatively safe heaven that affords some protection to new players.

+All Necromancers can:

+- [summoning] summon a demon in a specific place, up to 30 metres from the Necromancer and within view.
+The type, strength and loot table of the demon is entirely based on the summoning skill, so is the chance of success to actually summon the demon and place him where the Necromancer chose to make him appear.
+Cost: 7 Life points if done quickly.
+If the ritual takes longer and isn't interupted, it can cost as little as just 1 Life point.
+- [magic / spell] perform a simple ritual that sacrifices a human or three animals to generate Life.
+It costs 1 Life to cast and generates a minimum of 3 Life points if done quickly.
+Unless the Necromancer is interupted, this ritual never fails.
+If the ritual is prolonged, it can generate up to 7 Life points.
+- [magic / spell] inflict instant pain from a distance of up to 10 metres, to a single target.
+This costs 1 Life to cast and inflicts 3 Life of damage to the target if successful.
+This is an attack based on the Magic skill.
+- [magic / spell] absorb 2 Life points from a target at up to 10 metres.
+It costs 1 Life to cast this spell.
+The target is hurt and the Necromancer gains life only if the spell lands successfully and isn't resisted by the target.
+- [magic / spell] enslave a human or an animal to perform certain basic actions in the environment.
+Can be cast on a target at up to 5 metres.
+Cost: 1 Life.
+- [magic / spell] immobilize a human or an animal so they can't move.
+Can be cast on a target at up to 30 metres.
+Cost: 1 Life.